 In the meantime, Will was busy running the brewery during the day and pursuing all manner of decadent activities during the night.
 Holding lavish parties in the caves below the mansion, he would bring in numerous prostitutes for the “entertainment” of his friends.
 Enjoying the swimming pool, the bowling alley, and the free-flowing beer, his friends who attended these lavish events were known to enjoy a high time in the earth below.

 Will’s shenanigans caught up with him when he sired a son with a woman other than his wife.
 Today, there is no official documentation that this boy existed.
-However, the rumors that this boy was hidden in the mansion attic for his entire lifetime have been prevalent over the years.
+However, the rumors that this boy was hidden in the mansion attic for his entire life have been prevalent over the years.
 According to St Louis historian, Joe Gibbons, when he interviewed a former nanny and a chauffeur who worked at the mansion long ago, both of them verified that the boy did exist and was housed in the attic quarters that also housed the servant’s rooms.
 Spawned from Will’s philandering with either one of the many prostitutes or a mansion servant, the boy was born with Down’s Syndrome.
 A total embarrassment to the family, the boy was hidden away from the world in order to cloak the Lemp’s “shame.”
 Known today as the “Monkey Face Boy,” this unfortunate soul continues to show his presence at the Lemp Mansion.